 If you choose to bring liquids (ie: toothpaste, liquid soap, hairspray, juice, water, etc.), you can pack those in your checked baggage or your carry-on.
-However, when you leave the United States, you cannot pack those in your carry-on unless the liquids follow the United States Transportation Security Agency (TSA)’s “311 rule” (~3 ounces, per 1 item, per 1 person) which means that liquids must fit in a quart-sized bag and are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.
-Therefore, when flying back home from the United States, you will not be able to bring a water bottle past TSA security.
-However, you will have the opportunity to buy water and other liquids and snacks after you go through security.
+However, you cannot pack those in your carry-on unless the liquids follow the “311 rule” (~3 ounces, per 1 item, per 1 person) which means that liquids must fit in a quart-sized bag and are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.

 Check with the airport where you will be flying from to see how many hours before your departure time you should arrive.
 The general rule of thumb is 3 hours for international flights.

 Airport security can seem daunting at first, but it is a really simple process.
 Generally, your bags will be put through a scanner, and you will have to go through a metal detector.
 You will have to take jackets, belts, shoes, and other metal objects including jewelry and put it through the scanner as well.